 Sugar River State Trail

 The Sugar River State Trail travels 23 miles through Green County from New Glarus to Brodhead.
 It is named after the nearby Sugar and Little Sugar Rivers.
 Heading southeast, the trail journeys through a countryside of gently rolling hills, meadows, and farmland.
 In the wetlands of the river bottoms grow cottonwood trees, cattails, and reeds.
 Prairie remnants with colorful wildflowers and tall grasses come to life each summer.
-Hardwood forests of oaks, hickory, walnut, and cherry shade many segments of the trail.
+Hardwood forests of oaks, hickory, walnut, and cherry shade many segments of the route.
 The trail corridor also provides a variety of habitats for wildlife.
 Small mammals, snakes, turtles, and salamanders may be seen.
 Songbirds, robins, and waterfowl are commonly spotted.

 The Sugar River State Trail includes several interesting features.
 In New Glarus, a paved spur trail leads to New Glarus Woods State Park.
 Southwest of town, the trail passes Edelweiss Golf Course.
 Near Monticello, it crosses the Badger State Trail.
 From Monticello to Albany, the Ice Age National Scenic Trail joins the Sugar River State Trail.
 North of Albany, the path travels through the Albany Wildlife Area.
 Near Brodhead, cyclists cross Norwegian Creek through a picturesque covered bridge.
 Built in 1984, it was constructed of wood supplied by the DNR from demolished old barns and other unused buildings.